 A valid certificate proves that a supermajority of the lane committee had the data when they signed.
 With erasure coding, this means the data can always be reconstructed.

-Data doesn't live in blocks.
+Data does not live in blocks.
 It lives in the Silica data plane.
-Blocks only contain compact cryptographic commitments (Merkle roots) that reference the actual payloads stored elsewhere.
+Blocks only contain compact cryptographic commitments that reference the actual payloads stored elsewhere.

 This separation allows for sharded storage: archive nodes can specialize by storing only specific epoch ranges or lane subsets.
 A node might store epochs 1-1000, another epochs 1001-2000.
-Together they preserve the full history without any single node needing all ~84 TB/year.
+Together they preserve the full history without any single node needing all 263 TB per year.

 Each message batch is split into data chunks and expanded with parity chunks using Reed-Solomon encoding.
 The original data can be reconstructed from any 50% of chunks.